wbond/asn1crypto/docs/universal_types.md

 property, which is a `dict` object with keys being unicode OID string and the values being a unicode string.

+The `.dotted` attribute will always return a unicode string of the dotted integer form of the OID.

+The class methods `.map()` and `.unmap()` will convert a dotted integer unicode string to the user-friendly name, and vice-versa.

 ```python
 from asn1crypto.core import ObjectIdentifier